devhartley/Gangsir_MC_LuaPrograms/README.md

 *This program is currently a WIP and probably won't work.
 I will update documentation when it is finished and tested.*

 This is a program to make a robot dig out a room underground.
 On run, it will ask the user for the size of the room to be dug out.
 Ensure that the robot is in the lower left corner, facing the room direction.

+***-Wireless Command Sender***

+**Warning: Both this program and my wireless receiver program are potential security hazards on large servers.
+Finding out the port someone is using for this will allow for command-jacking, which can be a serious computer threat.
+Use with caution.**

+This is a program to use a Wireless network card to send commands to a computer running the receiver program, and have it executed.
+It takes 3 arguments: The address of the receiving computer, the port to use, and optionally the signal strength to use.
+The program also listens for a reply from the target, to ensure the connection went through.

+***-Wireless Command Receiver***

+This is the mirror program to my WCS, receiving the commands and executing them.
+It takes one argument, the port to listen on.